kamilharoon/BatteryReportViewer/README.md

 ## Usage
 1. Download the EXE from the Releases page
 2. Run it
-3. Your browser opens the temporary battery report
+3. Your browser opens the battery report

 ## License
 MIT License